santaigg/patches/README.md

 1. Clone the repository
 2. Install [Bun](https://bun.sh) if you haven't already
+  > Note: Bun is recommended over npm/yarn for this project but you can also use npm/yarn/pnpm
 3. Run `bun install` to install dependencies
 4. Copy `.env.example` to `.env` and fill in the values
 5. Run `bun dev` to start the bot in development mode